The Parameterized Complexity of Reasoning Problems Beyond NP: Preliminaries

 \subsection{Answer Set Programming}

 We will use the logic programming setting of answer set programming (ASP) (cf.~\cite{BrewkaEiterTruszczynski11,Gelfond07,MarekTruszczynski99}) as a running example in the remainder of the paper.
 A \emph{disjunctive logic program} (or simply: a \emph{program})~$P$ is a finite set of rules of the form $r = (a_1 \vee \dotsm \vee a_k \leftarrow$ $b_1,\dotsc,b_m,$ $\aspnot{} c_1, \dotsc, \aspnot{} c_n)$, for~$k,m,n \geq 0$, where all~$a_i$,~$b_j$ and~$c_l$ are atoms.
 A rule is called \emph{disjunctive} if~$k > 1$, and it is called \emph{normal} if~$k \leq 1$ (note that we only call rules with strictly more than one disjunct in the head disjunctive).
 A rule is called \emph{negation-free} if~$n = 0$.
 A program is called normal if all its rules are normal, and called negation-free if all its rules are negation-free.
+A rule is called a \emph{constraint} if~$k = 0$.
+A rule is called \emph{dual-normal} if it is either a constraint, or~$m \leq 1$.
 We let~$\Atoms{P}$ denote the set of all atoms occurring in~$P$.
 By \emph{literals} we mean atoms~$a$ or their negations~$\aspnot{} a$.
 With~$\NF{r}$ we denote the rule~$(a_1 \vee \dotsm \vee a_k \leftarrow b_1,\dotsc,b_m)$.
 The \emph{(GL) reduct} of a program~$P$ with respect to a set~$M$ of atoms, denoted~$P^M$, is the program obtained from~$P$ by: (i) removing rules with~$\aspnot{} a$ in the body, for each~$a \in M$, and (ii) removing literals~$\aspnot{} a$ from all other rules \cite{GelfondLifschitz91}.
 An \emph{answer set}~$A$ of a program~$P$ is a subset-minimal model of the reduct~$P^A$.
 The following decision problem is concerned with the question of whether a given program has an answer set. \probdef{ \ASPcons{}

 \emph{Instance:} A disjunctive logic program~$P$.

 \emph{Question:} Does~$P$ have an answer set? }

 Many implementations of answer set programming already employ SAT solving techniques, e.g., Cmodels \cite{GiunchigliaLierlerMaratea06}, ASSAT \cite{LinZhao04}, and Clasp \cite{GebserKaufmannNeumannSchaub07}.
 Work has also been done on translations from ASP to SAT, both for classes of programs that allow reasoning within \NP{} or \co\NP{} \cite{BeneliyahuDechter94,Fages94, JanhunenNiemelaSeipelSimonsYou06,LinZhao04} and for classes of programs for which reasoning is beyond \NP{} and \co\NP{} \cite{JanhunenNiemelaSeipelSimonsYou06,LeeLifschitz03, LifschitzRazborov06}.
 We hope that our work provides new means for a theoretical study of these and related approaches to ASP.